Torah Umadda: Centrist Orthodoxy

 Centrist Orthodoxy is the dominant mode of Modern Orthodox Judaism in the United States and the western world; it is also influential in the Modern Orthodox movement in Israel.

 Characteristics

 Centrist Orthodoxy's weltanschauung (Hashkafa) is characterised by "education, moderation, and the centrality of the people of Israel."
 In general, differences between Centrist Orthodoxy and other Orthodox movements (both Haredi and Modern - e.g. Open Orthodoxy) result from the particular emphasis placed on each of these characteristics; see further discussion under Modern Orthodox Judaism.

 Education

 Madda entails "worldly involvement" in addition to its intellectual component - and places a high value on contribution to general society.
 Adherents of Centrist Orthodoxy are thus well represented, proportionately, in the professions and in academia - and to some extent in politics.
+Rav Hershel Schachter has said in interviews that "Dr. Shmuel Belkin, a past president of Yeshiva University, said that Torah Umadah is “a yeshiva with a cafeteria & a dormitory in one building.”
+You need a degree to make a parnassah.
+Dr. Belkin said that we give everything in one building, so you don’t have to travel to a city college.
+That’s what Torah Umadda is all about."
 Members of Haredi communities, by contrast, will typically not undertake any post high school secular education (except for specific exceptions for livelihood purposes), and will, in general, minimize involvement with the secular.